St Giles, London: Tottenham Court Road tube station

-The Central London Railway (CLR) opened Tottenham Court Tube Station, between the Church of St Giles in the Fields and St Giles Circus on 30 July 1900.
+The Central London Railway (CLR) opened Tottenham Court Tube Station, between the Church of St Giles in the Fields and St Giles Circus, on 30 July 1900.
 Tottenham Court Road underwent improvements in the early 1930s to replace lifts with escalators.
 The station had four entrances to the sub-surface ticket hall from the north-east, south-west and north-west corners of St Giles Circus and from a subway beneath the Centrepoint building which starts on Andrew Borde Street.
 The entrances were frequently congested leading to occasions during peak periods of the day when they were briefly closed to prevent overcrowding in the station.

 In 2009, Transport for London began a major reconstruction of large parts of the station.
 Much of the St Giles area alongside St Giles High Street has been cleared to make way for the new development including Crossrail expansion.
 The Astoria theatre on Charing Cross Road has been demolished and the original Central line entrances will also go.

-Business

-With Bloomsbury and Holborn, it is part of the "Midtown" business improvement district.